MR-SAJAN-SAH/End-to-End-Customer-Churn-Prediction-System/README.md

 Predict whether a customer is likely to churn (leave the service) based on historical customer demographics, service usage, and the billing information.

 ### Business Objective:
-Enable proactive customer retention by identifying high-risk customers early.
+Enable proactive customer retention by identifying high-risk customer early.

 ## Solution Approach